refugene/laravel-vue-shopping-list/README.md

 ## About the Shopping List App
-This app provides a basic shopping list built with Laravel and Vue.js using Inertia.js When seeding the database as described in [setup](#setup), 2 test users are created each with 10 items in their shopping list
+This app provides a basic shopping list built with Laravel and Vue.js using Inertia.js When seeding the database as described in [setup](#setup), 2 test users are created each with 10 items in their shopping list A diff of all code changes to the default Laravel and Inertia with Vue install can be seen [here](https://github.com/refugene/laravel-vue-shopping-list/pull/1)

 A logged in user can:
 - add a new item with a price to their shopping list